cleancoderscollaborative/mastermind/README.md

         ```
     1. Download and install from python.org: https://docs.python.org/3/using/mac.html
     1. Download and install from Anaconda.com: https://www.anaconda.com/download
+1. Check and make a note of which python command you just installed.
+It could be *python*, *python3*, or *py*.
+Different installations name the command differently, and any one of them is OK.
+Just remember to substitute what you have for *python* is the following examples:
+    ```
+    $ python --version
+    $ python3 --version
+    $ py
+    ```
 1. Install git if you do not have it; two options:
     1. Install with Homebrew:
         ```